Devonté Hynes

 EO

 “Flying Overseas” was a cultural reset.
-It’s cool because the palette of your own sound and production is present in that song.
-In the interview I was watching, you said you had this newfound confidence because of working with Solange and Theophilus.
+What’s cool is that the palette of your sound and production is already present in that track.
+In the interview I was watching, you said you gained a new kind of confidence from working with Solange and Theophilus.

 DH

 Absolutely.
-I’d had credits as a producer on maybe two things before that.
-But they were accidental production credits.
-It was more that they didn't change demos I worked on or something like that.
-But that was the first time they called me a producer, where I made a song and then they performed it.
-At that point, I hadn’t even done that for my own stuff.
-So I was quite shocked, but it took me having these other people I really respect who wanted my thought process to dictate the sound.
+I’d had production credits on maybe two things before that, but they were accidental—like, they just didn’t change the demos I’d worked on.
+That was the first time I was really called a producer.
+I made a song, and they performed it.
+I hadn’t even done that for my own stuff yet, so I was kind of shocked.
+But it took having these people I really respected want my thought process to dictate the sound.
 After that experience, I just started doing everything myself.

 EO